TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

    .. figure:: ../../Images/QuickInstall-4-Admin-User-Sitename.png
       :alt: Install Tool in 1-2-3 mode, forth step.

 #.
-In the last step you can choose, if you want to download and install
+In the last step you can choose whether you want to download and install
    an existing distribution after your first Backend login.
 If you want to start with an empty installation, untick this checkbox.